anujakale14/002700699_AnujaKale/README.md

 In summary, HTML and CSS work together to create a well-structured and visually appealing university website that can display important information and resources to students, faculty, and staff.

 Tags Used:
-Fevicon
-Table
-Form
-Images
-Hyperlink
-Button
+Fevicon,Table, Form, Images, Hyperlink, Button

 (B)- Music Website